-- It is a conflict of interest for the purposes of section 1(9) of the professional misconduct regulation for a member to engage in a relationship or arrangement as a result of which the member's personal interests could improperly influence his/her professional judgment or conflict with his/her duty to act in the best interest of the patient. - Without limiting the generality of section 1(9), it is a conflict of interest for a member to: - receive a rebate, gift or benefit from a supplier of health care products or services or from a health professional or practitioner to whom the member refers patients;
+• It is a conflict of interest for the purposes of section 1(9) of the professional misconduct regulation for a member to engage in a relationship or arrangement as a result of which the member's personal interests could improperly influence his/her professional judgment or conflict with his/her duty to act in the best interest of the patient.

-- o accept credit from a supplier or benefit from a supplier of health care products or services or from a health professional or practitioner to whom the member refers patients unless the terms of credit provide a reasonable time for repayment and a reasonable rate of interest; - refer a patient to a supplier of health care products or services in which the member has a financial interest unless the member discloses the interest to the patient; and - o sell a product to a patient for more than fair market value plus a reasonable and customary dispensing fee. - A member is reminded that he/she is responsible for: - o the actions of his/her staff, while performing their roles as members of staff; - o any communications of a commercial nature made by staff to a patient; and - o any potential conflicts of interest staff has with a patient.
+- Without limiting the generality of section 1(9), it is a conflict of interest for a member to: - give or receive a rebate, gift or benefit to or from a supplier of health care products or services or to or from a health, legal or any other professional or practitioner for a patient referral; - give or accept credit to or from a supplier or give or receive a benefit from a supplier of health care products or services or to or from a health, legal or any other professional or practitioner for a patient referral, unless the terms of credit provide a reasonable time for repayment and a reasonable rate of interest; - refer or receive a referral of a patient to or from a supplier of health care products or services in which the member has a financial interest unless the member discloses the interest to the patient; and - sell a product to a patient for more than fair market value plus a reasonable and customary dispensing fee. - In disclosing any conflict of interest, the member shall: - disclose the member's conflict of interest to the patient when giving or receiving a rebate, gift, benefit or credit, or making or receiving a referral; - advise the patient that his/her choice of professionals, facilities, services or suppliers will not affect the quality of the health services provided by the member; - o record the disclosure of the conflict of interest in the patient health record; and - o disclose information related to the referral to CCO upon request. - A member shall not subject a patient to any undue pressure or duress in giving or receiving any referral to or from a supplier of health care products or services, or a health, legal or any other professional or practitioner; - A member is reminded that he/she is responsible for: - the actions of his/her staff, while performing their roles as members of staff; - any communications of a commercial nature made by staff to a patient; and - any potential conflicts of interest staff has with a patient.